Creating payments

 PAYMENT_COMPLETEDPayment transitions to COMPLETED.

-PAYMENT_REFUNDEDPayment transitions to REFUNDED as a result of a refund or chargeback Forte detects through Stripe (e.g. a refund issued from the Stripe dashboard, or a lost dispute).
+PAYMENT_REFUNDEDPayment transitions to REFUNDED — whether from your own refundPayment call (or the console Refund button), a refund issued directly from the Stripe dashboard, or a lost dispute.

-Creating a Payment Trigger
+Creating a payment trigger

 Open Services →